USING IRONPDF

 VB C#

 Implement the OpenAndReadFile method: This method is marked as async because we're going to use the await keyword inside it.
 The FilePicker.PickAsync method is used to open the file picker.
-When the user selects a file, we store the file name in our fileName label, and the file path in our filePath field.
-We then use the IronPDF library to open the PDF document and extract all text from it.
-The extracted text is then assigned to our content label.
+When the user selects a file, the file name is stored in the fileName label, and the file path in the filePath field.
+The IronPDF library is used to open the PDF document and extract all text from it.
+The extracted text is then assigned to the content label.

 private async void OpenAndReadFile(object sender, EventArgs e)